-Trump has privately made clear he has no intention of turning over the much-coveted records.
-He is the first president since Watergate to decline to make his tax returns public, often claiming that he would release them if he was not under audit.
+Trump has privately made clear he has no intention of turning over the much-coveted material.
+He is the first president since Watergate to decline to make his returns public, often claiming that he would release them if he were not under audit.

 The subpoenas came from Rep. Richard Neal, chairman of the House Ways and Means Committee, on Friday, days after Mnuchin refused to comply with demands to turn over Trump’s returns.
 Mnuchin said the committee’s request “lacks a legitimate legislative purpose,” as Supreme Court precedent requires.